 Summer in India and school holidays

 Indian summers typically last from March till mid-June.
 This is the time when winter nights are becoming warmer and the days get quite hot.

-Summer is the time of hill stations.
+Summer in India is the time of hill stations.
 While North Indians plan Himalaya, some South Indians go to the Western Ghats.
 This means popular hill stations will be traffic jammed and crowded, so be ready for that!

-The bigger part of India doesn’t understand Autumn due to the tropical nature of climate.
+The bigger part of India doesn’t understand Autumn due to the tropical nature of the climate.
 Nevertheless, if you are looking for fall foliage with rich warm colors head to Himalaya.
 I strongly recommend checking out Himachal Pradesh and Jammu & Kashmir.

 Though there are other cities in North India that have autumn (think of Chandigarh, north districts of Uttarakhand), these are rather exceptions.
 The richest autumn colors are further north.